-To ensure, both for European citizens and for the functioning of the area of freedom, security and justice, that questions on points of law brought before the Court are answered quickly, it is necessary to enable the Court to respond quickly as required by Article III-369 of the Constitutional Treaty.
+To ensure, both for European citizens and for the functioning of the area of freedom, security and justice, that questions on points of law brought before the Court are answered quickly, it is necessary to enable the Court to respond quickly as demanded by Article III-369 of the Constitutional Treaty.

-In this context and with the Constitutional Treaty in prospect, thought should be given to creating a solution for the speedy and appropriate handling of requests for preliminary rulings concerning the area of freedom, security and justice, where appropriate, by amending the Statutes of the Court.
-The Commission is invited to bring forward - after consultation of the Court of Justice - a proposal to that effect.
+In this context and in the perspective of the Constitutional Treaty, thought should be given to creating a solution for the speedy and appropriate handling of requests for preliminary rulings concerning the area of freedom, security and justice, where appropriate, by amending the Statute of the Court.
+The Commission is invited to come forward - after consultation of the Court of Justice - with a proposal to that effect.